josephhaenel/josephhaenel/README.md

 - Hi, I’m Joseph Haenel.
 - I'm currently a Senior at SIUE majoring in Computer Science.
-- I mostly code Python.
+- I mostly code in Python.
 - I am actively engaged in expanding my knowledge and expertise in the fields of Machine Learning and Deep Learning.
 - You can reach me at jhaenel@siue.edu